What is a postgraduate (PG) year?

 At Mercersburg, students that enroll in a postgraduate year may do so in order to grow and mature personally, improve their academic profile, enhance their study skills and time management, as well as, in some cases, foster and gain exposure athletically.
 Not only can a PG year provide an opportunity to gain acceptance to more colleges of choice, but it will also better prepare students to handle the work and independence of college life once they get there.

-Please note that in accordance with league rules, PG athletes who turn 19 before September 1 are not eligible to compete in MAPL contests.
+Please note that in accordance with Mid-Atlantic Prep League (MAPL) rules, PG athletes who turn 19 before September 1 are not eligible to compete in MAPL contests.

 - September-January – Application season

 - See www.mercersburg.edu/apply for more details on how to apply

 - March 10 – Decision letters mailed